HridoyHazard/HazzWeather/README.md

 - Type the name of city whose weather has to be known OR allow location access(to check weather of present location).
 - Sound customised to selected city's weather played in the background.
-- Displays present weather conditions(Temperature, Humidity, Cloud Cover) along with forecasts for the future.
+- Displays the present weather conditions (Temperature, Humidity, Cloud Cover) along with forecasts for the future.
-- Animatation According To Weather Condition.
+- Animation According To Weather Condition.

 ## Setup Guide